Didi1081/SampleX/README.md

    ```
    User desires more products from many different companies displayed

    ```

 ###### Discovery
    Currently, there are only 6 products generated on the app.
 This does not give Engineers and product developers enough          information or options.
 In order to create a marketplace many different companies will need to participate.
 Engineers and      product developers need a dynamic array of sample options to choose from.

 ##### * DESIGN EXPLORATION

+There were two different ways to solve this problem.

+1.)
+Web Data Extraction

+   * In order to provide users with more options, the possiblity of a third party Web Data Extraction came.
+That would take        public information/products from several company website.
+A variety of laws may apply to unauthorized scraping, including      contract, copyright and trespass to chattels laws.

+   * If persuing this option then we need the consent from each company participating in our marketplace with a letter of web      conduct.

+ 2. ) Open Source Individual Contribution

+   * Create a login for suppliers/contributors.
+They can then individually upload their product samples to the app.

 ##### * FINAL SOLUTION